-MSL rise creates accommodation space; the estuary becomes a sink for available sediment.
-ASMITA represents this by an increase in the difference between elements' actual volume and equilibrium volume, causing sediment demand.
+Ebb-tidal Delta: Excess sediment volume above a hypothetical non-inlet shoreface represents this by an increase in the difference between elements' actual volume and equilibrium volume, causing sediment demand.
 A gradient of sediment demand drives sediment transport; sediment diffuses into the estuary; morphological elements interact by sediment exchange, evolving the whole system and individual elements.
 Hydrodynamics are represented by (tidal range and prism).
+In FD2107, ASMITA was coded in Matlab, documented and (graphical) control set up.
+It was applied to the Thames Estuary with aggregated flats and channels in each of three sections (Rossington & Spearman, 2007).
+ASMITA was calibrated to historical morphology, using data collated in TE2100.